A number of human rights activists were on Wednesday morning arrested outside the Ugandan embassy.

 “Haki Africa condemns the arrest of Hussein Khalid and other human rights defenders.
-We are still strong in demanding for electoral justice and human rights in Uganda ,” said Haki Africa.
+We are still strong in demanding for electoral justice and human rights in Uganda,” said Haki Africa.

-The protest came just hours after Uganda Presidential candidate Robert Kyagulanyi popularly known as Bobi Wine wrote on his social media platform that security had been withdrawn from his home a day to the elections.
+The protest came just hours after Uganda Presidential candidate Robert Kyagulanyi popularly known as Bobi Wine wrote on his social media platform that security had been withdrawn from his home a day before the elections.

 “So, the private security company that has been guarding my home for the last 12 years has been ordered to withdraw security at my house.
 Their supervisors showed up unannounced at midnight, disarmed my guard, and said they had instructions to immediately withdraw my security,” wrote Bobi Wine.